g-k-l/dsi-arxiv-recommender/README.md

 - ~2:30 PM 10/1/2016: finished a script for fixing the titles.
 Currently running.
 - ~8:00 PM 10/1/2016: Started training first model.
 Unpacking source files.
 Completed database population.
 - ~1:20 PM 10/3/2016: Unpacking complete.
 Processing content and putting it on postgres (very slow... will take days to finish. how to make this faster?)
+- ~4:30 PM 10/3/2016: Pushing content to postgres is unbearably slow.
+The estimate is that it will take over 2 weeks to finish (not good...).
+Running KMeans clustering on abstracts is going very slowly as well.
+We are looking at days here.
+Potential solutions: use a strong machine or setup spark cluster.
+- 5:30 PM 10/3/2016: Decided to shift the postgres pushing job to a more powerful EC2 instance.
+Priority starting now should be to launch a spark cluster that can do the clustering job (single machine takes ~1 hour to run 15 kmeans clusters, that means ~15 hours to run 200 kmean clusters.
+That is stupid.)

 ##Misc.
 Notes
 - arXiv changed its identifier scheme on March 2007.
 See https://arxiv.org/help/arxiv_identifier